 Where did you find your developers?

 You can find great (and terrible) developers in almost any country in the world.
-All you have yo do is jump on sites like upwork and toptal and you are good to go.
+All you have to do is jump on sites like Upwork and Toptal, and you can find individual developers.

 Did you hire freelancers or a team?

-Developing a product is not an easy task an requires a lot of experience an project management.
+Developing a product is not an easy task and requires a lot of experience and project management.
 My recommendation is simple:

 If you are building a small, quick prototype an experienced freelance developer will suffice.

-Someone needs to really own the product and be accountable.
+Someone internally needs to really own the product and be accountable.

 Have you doubted your product’s launch or success?

-Have you ever had a point where after months of development, money spend paying the developers you still have nothing to ship?
+Have you ever had a point where after months of development, money spent paying the developers you still have nothing to ship?
 Even worse, there is no clear launch date on the horizon.

 And then you start thinking: